WindBlaze1/Hacktoberfest/README.md

 # Getting Started

-### ***All the projects selected for NJACK Winter of Code 2020 are listed [here](https://njackwinterofcode.github.io/projects.html).***

 This repo is to help newbies get started with Open Source.
-The objective of this tutorial is to make your first Pull Request and add your name to the [contributors](contributors/) folder.
-If you get stuck, ask your doubt on the [NWoC Gitter Channel](https://gitter.im/NJACKWinterOfCode/NWoC2020).
+The objective of this tutorial is to make your first Pull Request.
 ## Setting up softwares

 To work on Github hosted projects, one has to use Git - a Version Control System.
 So the first task is to install git on your machine.
 For Windows users, download git from here - https://git-scm.com/downloads.
 For Linux users, you can use your distro's package manager to install git.